-Though non-human studies aren’t always an accurate indicator of similar health outcomes in humans, other recent studies such as these have found that saccharine (Sweet’N Low), aspartame (NutraSweet), sucralose (Splenda), and other artifical substitutes may indeed be just as bad, or worse, than the real thing, altering glucose and insulin levels, and increasing rates of metabolic syndrome, diabetes, cardiovascular disease, and excessive weight gain in cases where they were consumed frequently.
+Though non-human studies aren’t always an accurate indicator of similar health outcomes in humans, other recent studies such as these have found that saccharine (Sweet’N Low), aspartame (NutraSweet), sucralose (Splenda), and other artificial substitutes may indeed be just as bad, or worse, than the real thing, altering glucose and insulin levels, and increasing rates of metabolic syndrome, diabetes, cardiovascular disease, and excessive weight gain in cases where they were consumed frequently.

-Low-cal artificial sweeteners have also been found to destroy beneficial microorganisms in the gut, contributing to a variety of negative potential outcomes that include reducing vitamin absorption, obesity, high blood sugar levels, and even mental health issues like anxiety.
+Low-calorie artificial sweeteners have also been found to destroy beneficial microorganisms in the gut, contributing to a variety of negative potential outcomes that include reducing vitamin absorption, obesity, high blood sugar levels, and even mental health issues like anxiety.

 Still think your diet soda is a healthier option?